Time Interfaces in Bianisotropic Media: Temporal Interfaces

-We see that the imaginary parts of the expressions inside the brackets are different for different circularly-polarized components.
+This equation demonstrates that the imaginary parts of the expressions inside the brackets are different for different circularly polarized components.
 In fact, the expressions associated with the right-handed component are complex conjugates of the ones related to the left-handed component.
-Now, we achieve the total fields after the temporal discontinuity by simply adding the fields of the two polarization states.
+Now, the total fields after the temporal discontinuity are found by simply adding the fields of the two polarization states.
 Thus, ultimately, we have

-This result explicitly shows that after making the Tellegen parameter zero at $t=0$, the electric field rotates instantaneously in the $xy$ plane, although the corresponding plane wave is still linearly polarized.
+This result explicitly shows that after making the temporal jump at $t=0$, the electric field rotates instantaneously in the $xy$ plane, although the corresponding plane wave is still linearly polarized.
 The sense of rotation is defined by the sign of the Tellegen parameter $\chi$.
-Note that, according to Eq.~\eqref{eq:ETRLPR}, it is possible to have $90^\circ$ rotation for the electric field $\_E^r$.
-For that, the $x$ component must disappear, which gives rise to the following condition: $\chi^2=c^2(\mu\epsilon-\mu^2\epsilon_{\/{MD}}/\mu_{\/{MD}})$.
+Quite interestingly, according to Eq.~\eqref{eq:ETRLPR}, it is possible to have a $90^\circ$ rotation for the electric field $\_E^r$.
+For that, the $x$ component must disappear, which gives rise to the following condition: $\chi^2=c^2(\mu\epsilon-\mu^2\epsilon_{\/{MD}}/\mu_{\/{MD}})>0$ in which $(\mu/\epsilon)<(\mu_{\/{MD}}/\epsilon_{\/{MD}})$.
 Under this condition, the created backward wave has only a $y$ component.